 Support and resources

-Working alongside other resources across College, the EDI Centre provides support for everything from COVID-19 to bullying and harrassment to mental health, and acts as a repository for information on topics such as family leave, how to be an effective ally, unconscious biasrace, and disability support.
+Working alongside other resources across the university, the EDI Centre provides support for everything from COVID-19 to bullying and harrassment to mental health, and acts as a repository for information on topics such as family leave, how to be an effective ally, unconscious biasrace, and disability support.
 You can also sign up for various training courses, some of which are recommended for all Imperial staff.

 ESE News